 - Financial health and financial planning sessions are delivered in order to prepare students for independent living.

 Harris Higher Education Programme Booklet

-This booklet is part of a Year 11 to Year 13 programme of information about Higher Education.
+This booklet, which is available from the Sixth Form, is part of a Year 11 to Year 13 programme of information about Higher Education.
 We hope that you will all find this information useful and that by reading the booklet, you and your family will find yourselves better prepared to make decisions about your future education and qualifications.

 For current employment and careers opportunities look on the Harris Careers Education website.